FAQ for New Adobe Commerce Release Strategy, Updated Lifecycle Policy, and Extended Support

 I recently upgraded to Adobe Commerce 2.4.3 and am not able to plan for another upgrade in 2022.
 With 2.4.3 reaching end of support in November 2022, what are my options to stay supported?

 We recognize that you recently upgraded to or are in the process of upgrading to 2.4.3, and planning your next upgrade immediately may not be feasible.
 As your partner in your digital commerce journey, we will be offering a paid extended support offering that will keep your version supported for an additional year (Nov 2022 – Nov 2023) so that you have additional time to prepare for your next upgrade.
 More details will be announced in March.

-Adobe Commerce will offer a paid extended support option for versions based on PHP 7.4 (customers on 2.3.7 and/or 2.4.0-2.4.3) that includes both quality and security fixes for up to one year.
-These new offerings will give merchants more time to be supported as they plan and execute their upgrade to 2.4.4 or higher.
+Adobe offers a paid extended support option for Adobe Commerce versions based on PHP 7.4 (customers on Adobe Commerce 2.3.7 and or 2.4.0-2.4.3) that includes both quality and security fixes for the core application and PHP 7.4 for up to one year.
+This gives merchants more time to be supported as they plan and execute their upgrade to 2.4.4 or higher.

 Payment Card Industry (PCI) compliance is a set of industry standards that all businesses that process credit card information need to follow to maintain a secure environment for their customers.
 Companies must keep their commerce platform and all technological dependencies up to date in order to remain PCI compliant.

 While a customer is under extended support, our Customer Engineering team will continue to provide the same quality and security fixes as usual, without any scope degradations.
 However, customers will need to take additional measures to remain PCI compliant due to underlying platform technologies reaching end of life.

 Please refer to Adobe Commerce System Requirements for a full list of tested and supported third-party technologies.

 What actions can I take to address PCI failure caused by outdated software?